Single-point urban interchange: Disadvantages

 The major disadvantage of SPUIs over other types of road junctions is the increased cost due to the need for a longer or wider bridge.
 A freeway-under SPUI (as in the upper diagram) requires a wider bridge over the free-flowing road to make room for the compressed on- and offramps.
 However, this disadvantage poses less of a problem in cases where the arterial, or nonfreeway road, already requires a very wide bridge.
 The intersection of 97 Street, having seven throughlanes, with Yellowhead Trail in Edmonton, Alberta, Canada, though a diamond interchange in concept, required such a wide bridge that traffic-signal phasing allows this intersection to behave as a SPUI.
 A freeway-over SPUI (as in the lower photo) requires a longer bridge of the free-flowing road to cross the wider area required for the SPUI intersection below.

-Additionally, because vehicles must be able to cross the pavement in six different ways, a SPUI generally has a very large area of uncontrolled pavement in the middle of the intersection.
+Because vehicles must be able to cross the pavement in six different ways, a SPUI generally has a very large area of uncontrolled pavement in the middle of the intersection.
 This can be unsafe particularly if drivers are unfamiliar with the interchange type.
 Drivers making a left turn may become confused as oncoming turning traffic passes them on the righthand side.

-Also, due to the large intersection area, the traffic lights need a longer yellow and red phase to clear the intersection, and, even then, it may not be long enough for a bicyclist entering on green or yellow to make it across before opposing traffic gets a green.
+Due to the large intersection area, the traffic lights need a longer yellow and red phase to clear the intersection, and, even then, it may not be long enough for a bicyclist entering on green or yellow to make it across before opposing traffic gets a green.
 In general, SPUI designs should not be used where bicycle traffic is expected unless fairly substantial changes to the design or special accommodations are provided.

 Pedestrians are usually not able to get through the intersection with one green light.
 It can take up to four cycles to walk through the entire length of a SPUI.

 Finally, SPUIs can be somewhat difficult to clear of snow.
 The large area in which lanes cross may have to be shut down to allow efficient and thorough cleaning lest a snowplow leave piles of snow, interfering with traffic and visibility in the middle of the uncontrolled pavement.
 Additionally, if the wide area of uncontrolled pavement is on a bridge, as in the diagram, the snow cannot be pushed to the sides of the bridge as it may pose a hazard to the road underneath.
 This problem can be exacerbated by the comparatively large bridge width required by the SPUI.

 Given that a SPUI allows only left and right turns, drivers may not reenter the freeway they are departing (if, for example, they realize that they have taken the wrong exit) within a SPUI.

 Three-phase traffic signals are required.
 Other interchange types designed for efficiency, such as the six-ramp partial cloverleaf and the diverging diamond, require just two signal phases.